davinapotts/HRIS-System-RMF-Project/3_Select/Control_Baseline_Selection.md

 In accordance with the Moderate security categorization determined under FIPS 199, the Moderate baseline of security controls defined in NIST SP 800-53 Rev 5 was selected for the Human Resources Information System (HRIS).

-The Moderate baseline is appropriate due to the system’s processing of employee Personally Identifiable Information, payroll data, and other sensitive administrative records.
+The Moderate baseline is appropriate due to the system’s processing of employee personally identifiable information, payroll data, and other sensitive administrative records.

 ---